 - Tuesday 23 August (10:30–10:50am)

 The Library is working to minimise disruption for tutors and students.
 Current processes will remain largely unchanged, as the principles of the existing system work well.

-Students will access the new system through the same route as they do now, by clicking on the reading list link within their module area in Minerva.
-There will no longer be a secondary route of access via the lists on the library website, as this is being retired.
+Students taking modules from Semester 1 of the 2022/23 academic year will access their reading list using the same route as they do now, by clicking on the reading list link within their module area in Minerva.
+There is also a secondary route of access on the library website; for some lists a university login is required.

 The new system also provides functionality that will allow us to improve the reading list experience for tutors and students including:

 - usage information for items on reading lists

 - mobile app functionality.

 We are committed to improving our services in partnership with our users and we are keen to tailor the new system as closely as possible to the requirements of our tutors and students.